MNP Training

 Publications overview

-MNP Training was established in 2005 and provided training and consultancy services on a wide range of welfare benefit themes for both new and seasoned claimant representatives and advisers.
-However, the company now simply produces the following publications:
+MNP Training was established in 2005 and provided training on a wide range of welfare benefit themes for both new and seasoned claimant representatives and advisers.
+The company now simply concentrates on produces the following publications:

-Each publication is available in both traditional book format and electronic format (on a USB stick).
-Those purchasing a copy of in the electronic format will also get included on the USB stick a full electronic copy of all the case law decisions and judgements summarised within the particular publication.
+Each publication has been made available in both traditional book format and electronic format (on a USB stick).
+Those purchasing a copy of in the electronic format will find that included on the USB stick is an electronic copy of all the case law decisions and judgements summarised within the particular publication

 The key to being able to establish and assert entitlements to benefit often rests on being aware of the correct legal line which should be adopted in a particular case.
 In many situations this cannot be achieved by simply studying the relevant rules and regulations.
 This is because both primary and secondary legislation can be non-descript, ambiguous and/or open to different interpretation.
-In many situations it is only through study of surrounding case law that one can obtain a true appreciation of the correct legal test as it should be applied.
+In many situations it is only through study of the surrounding case law that one can obtain insight of the correct approach that should be adopted when assessing individual entitlements.